Alvarios/kushuh-go-utils/file-utils/README.md

 ## OpenFromProjectRoot

-Open a file relative to project root.
-Especially useful when working with complex project trees, where commands such as tests can run from a sub-directory.
+Open a file relative to project root, when a command is ran from a sub-directory (which happens with tests and some other commands).

 It ensures a file opens from project root with go modules, without having to pass it as an ENV variable (like GOPATH does in non module go packages).
+It assumes the project folder has an unique name in the entire project tree.

 ```go
 file, err := fileUtils.OpenFromProjectRoot(rootFolderName, relativePath)